-NOTE: If a disabled client chooses to participate, no sanction is imposed for failing to meet the work requirements if the Worker or Supervisor determines the participant failed to meet the PRC requirements due to his disability.
+NOTE: If a disabled client chooses to participate, no sanction is imposed for failing to meet the work requirements if the Worker or Supervisor determines the participant failed to meet the SSP requirements due to his disability.
+WV WORKS participants who have a documented disability must be placed in the AD component in Work Programs in addition to other component codes.